meteatamel/meteatamel/README.md

 <h1 align="center">Hi 👋, I'm Mete Atamel</h1>
 <h3 align="center">I’m a Software Engineer and a Developer Advocate with 18+ years of experience.
 Currently, I work in the Developer Relations team at Google in London.
 I build tools, demos, tutorials, and give talks to educate and help developers to be successful on Google Cloud.
-As a regular speaker at tech conferences, I have spoken over 345+ events since 2016 on modern application development topics such as Kubernetes, Istio, Knative, serverless, event-driven architectures, and microservice orchestration.
+As a regular speaker at tech conferences, I have spoken over 370+ events since 2016 on modern application development topics such as Kubernetes, Istio, Knative, serverless, event-driven architectures, microservice orchestration, and most recently Generative AI.
 Prior to my current role, I was a Software Engineer/Architect/Tech Lead at Nokia, EMC, Adobe, Skype, and Microsoft building various client and server technologies, resulting in multiple patents.</h3>

 - 📝 I regularly write articles on [https://atamel.dev/](https://atamel.dev/)

-- 📫 How to reach me **atamel@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/meteatamel](https://www.linkedin.com/in/meteatamel)
+- 📄 Connect with me on [https://www.linkedin.com/in/meteatamel](https://www.linkedin.com/in/meteatamel)

 <h3 align="left">Connect with me:</h3>
 <p align="left">